-Four donors comprise 83% of the balance in grants and pledges receivable as of December 31, 2016 (see Note 5).
+Two donors comprised 88% of the balance in grants and pledges receivable as of December 31, 2017 (see Note 5).
+Four donors comprised 83% of the balance in grants and pledges receivable as of December 31, 2016 (see Note 5).

 The Conservancy has a potential concentration of credit risk in that it sometimes maintains deposits with financial institutions in excess of amounts insured by the Federal Deposit Insurance Corporation (FDIC).
 The maximum deposit insurance amount is \$250,000 per depositor at each bank after aggregating both non-interest and interest bearing accounts.
-At times, cash and cash equivalents exceeded the insured limits.
+At times, cash and cash equivalents and restricted cash exceeded the insured limits.
 The Conservancy has not experienced any losses in these accounts.
-The Conservancy believes it is not exposed to any significant credit risk on cash and cash equivalents.
+The Conservancy believes it is not exposed to any significant credit risk on cash and cash equivalents and restricted cash.

-NOTE 13 - COMMITMENT
+NOTE 12 - COMMITMENT

-On May 30, 2013, the Conservancy entered into an agreement with a vendor to provide basic care services (e.g., lawn mowing and trash removal) on the Greenway (see Note 1).
+The Conservancy has an agreement with a vendor to provide basic care services (e.g., lawn moving and trash removal) on The Greenway (see Note 1).
 On July 1, 2016, the contract was amended with a two-and-a-half-year extension expiring on December 31, 2018, with one remaining three-year renewal term subject to the mutual consent and negotiation of both parties.
-The agreement would terminate automatically prior to the end of the agreement should the Greenway's lease with the MassDOT (see Note 9) terminate, and the agreement may be terminated by either party with thirty days written notice.
-As of July 1, 2015, the Conservancy paid the vendor \$48,550 per month for basic services; due to increased wage rates, this amount was increased to \$51,000 on July 1, 2016.
+The agreement would terminate automatically prior to the end of the agreement should the Conservancy's lease with the MassDOT (see Note 9) terminate, and the agreement may be terminated by either party with thirty days written notice.
+During 2017 and 2016, the Conservancy paid the vendor approximately \$50,000 per month for basic services.
 The Conservancy pays additional amounts for additional services on an as-needed basis.
-Total payments for basic services under this agreement were \$597,302 for the year ended December 31, 2016, and are included in contracted services in the accompanying statement of functional expenses.
-Remaining minimum payments for basic services under the current agreement ending on December 31, 2018, total \$615,000 in 2017 and \$618,000 in 2018.
+Total expenses for basic services under this agreement were \$627,203 and \$597,302 for the years ended December 31, 2017 and 2016, respectively, and are included in contracted services in the accompanying statements of functional expenses.
+Remaining minimum payments for basic services under the current agreement ending on December 31, 2018, total \$639,408 in 2018.

-NOTE 14 - CONTINGENCY
+NOTE 13 - CONTINGENCY

 In the ordinary course of its business, the Conservancy is, from time-to-time, involved in disputes; the Conservancy denies any wrongdoing in these cases and is taking the appropriate legal steps in defense of these disputes.
-It is management's opinion that any potential settlement would not be material to the accompanying financial statements as of December 31, 2016.
+It is management's opinion that any potential settlement would not be material to the accompanying financial statements as of December 31, 2017.

-NOTE 15 - RELATED PARTY TRANSACTION
+NOTE 14 - RELATED PARTY TRANSACTION

-A not-for-profit organization (the Organization) has a park that is adjacent to the Conservancy's space on the Greenway.
+A not-for-profit organization (the Organization) has a park that is adjacent to the Conservancy's space on The Greenway.
 The Organization's Board of Directors chairperson is also on the Conservancy's Board of Directors.
-Based on a contract executed before the chairperson became a member of the Conservancy's Board of Directors, the Organization pays the Conservancy for maintenance, snow removal, and related work done at the park.
+Based on a contract executed before the chairperson became a member of the Conservancy's Board of Directors, the Organization pays the Conservancy for maintenance, horticulture, snow removal, and related work done at the park.
 When the contract was renewed on June 30, 2016, the chairperson recused himself from discussions.
-These payments totaled approximately \$81,000 for the year ended December 31, 2016.
+These payments totaled approximately \$78,000 and \$81,000, respectively, for the years ended December 31, 2017 and 2016.